matheo/UserBundle/Resources/doc/index.md

 ## Prerequisites

-This version of the bundle requires Symfony 2.4+.
+This version of the bundle requires Symfony 2.4+ and the Doctrine ORM.

 ## Installation